Assisted Living

 • Want to make new friends or find social activities, like art classes

-• Have good health but know they may need more help soon
+• Are in good health but may need more help soon

-A nursing home is an ideal choice for seniors who may:
+A nursing home is an ideal choice for seniors who:

-• Require constant care due to chronic conditions or deteriorating health
+• Require frequent medical care due to chronic conditions or deteriorating health

 • Have significant mobility concerns

-• Have experienced an injury or fall and need significant rehabilitation
+• Have fallen or been injured and need significant rehabilitation

 • Have progressive conditions, such as Parkinson’s disease or multiple sclerosis